-WordPress opt-in plugins is always a hot topic because e-mail marketing is a very efficient way to communicate, market, and generate sales.
+WordPress opt-in and list building plugins are always a hot topic because e-mail marketing is a very efficient way to communicate, market, and generate sales.
 I previously compared four premium WordPress list-building plugins, and I wanted to provide an update since I’ve made a switch.
-I have switched from Thrive Leads (Thrive Themes) to Bloom (Elegant Themes), although I like both.
+I’ve switched from Thrive Leads (Thrive Themes) to Bloom (Elegant Themes), although I like both.

-I’ve been using Thrive’s products since November 2015 and continue to recommend their offerings.
-They sell the best suite of lead-generating and conversion plugins in the WordPress marketplace.
-Also, they continue to launch new and exciting products such as Thrive Architect and Thrive Comments.
+I’ve been using Thrive’s products since November 2015 and continue to recommend its offerings.
+It sells the best suite of lead-generation and conversion plugins in the WordPress marketplace.
+Also, it continues to launch new and exciting products such as Thrive Architect and Thrive Comments.

-I’ve always had a secret crush on Bloom because many of their e-mail opt-in forms look amazing.
+I’ve always had a secret crush on Bloom because its e-mail opt-in forms look amazing.
 I purchased Bloom and have been using it for a couple of months.
 Bloom is idiot-proof in that anyone can create popups in minutes.
-However, moving from Thrive Leads to Bloom produces tradeoffs, which I would like to address.
+However, moving from Thrive Leads to Bloom produces tradeoffs, which I want to address.

 1) Form Types – Winner: Thrive Leads

-Thrive Leads offers ten types of forms including popup, in-line, content lock, slide-in, opt-in widget, and so on.
-Some of these forms I never used, for example, multiple choice and two-step, but I did use their “sticky” ribbon.
+Thrive Leads offers ten types of forms including popup, in-line, content lock, slide-in, opt-in widget, and more.
+Some of those forms I never used, for example, multiple choice and two-step, but I did use its “sticky” ribbon.
 A sticky ribbon is a type of form that appears at the top or bottom of a page and remains “sticky” as the visitor scrolls.
-It’s like the hello bar or SumoMe’s smart bar.
+It’s like the Hello Bar or Sumo’s smart bar.

 Bloom offers six types of forms including popup, in-line, content lock, slide-in, opt-in widget, and footer.
-They have what most people would want except for sticky ribbon and scroll mat forms.
-I hope Elegant Themes will update Bloom with these essential components.
+It has what most people would want except for sticky ribbon and scroll mat forms.
+I hope Elegant Themes will update Bloom with those essential components.
 More isn’t necessarily better or useful, but Thrive Leads covers all the bases whereas Bloom is missing a couple of options.